Venezuelan Immigrant Wins I-601 Waiver Immigration Appeal Despite Conviction

 They now have two children, have productive careers, and are able to take annual vacations with their children and Joaquín’s mother.

-This article, centered on immigration appeals, I-601 inadmissibility waivers, and adjustment of status (permanent residency) issues, is part ten of a series on the successes of immigration lawyer Carlos Batara in different types of cases.
+This article about immigrant appeals, I-601 inadmissibility waivers, and adjustment of status (permanent residency) issues is Example Number 10 on the different types of challenges and obstacles which immigration lawyer Carlos Batara has helped immigrants overcome.